 Previous evaluations involving children have used games such as presenting children with two cards (I enjoyed it and I did not enjoy it) and asking them to select the card that represents their feelings of an activity or by having the children jumping and waving their arms to indicate their enjoyment (West, 2014).
 West notes that data from this method would not be considered an evaluation.
 The most commonly used evaluation methodology, found by West (2014), was the use of questionnaires however, for younger children, written questionnaires are not always appropriate.
-Thus, bespoke evaluation resources were developed collaboratively that would be easily understandable by younger children and adolescents, to allow for comparison of outcomes between different groups of program participants.
+Some of the GSLP programs involve children under 5 years old and so existing measures as scales for evaluation were not appropriate because the content of these items were unlikely to be understood by children.
+Furthermore, existing evaluation measures were not appropriate due to the bespoke outcomes of interest established by the GSLP team, and the context in which sessions were delivered.
+Thus, bespoke evaluation resources were developed collaboratively, by practitioners and researchers - that would be easily understandable by younger children and adolescents, to allow for comparison of outcomes between different groups of program participants.
 For example, we asked children to provide ratings on a smiley face scale (Hall, 2016).
 We note that our use of the term evaluation is rooted in a psychological perspective rather than the educational evaluation perspective.
 There is some cross-over between research and evaluation however we define evaluation as a systematically applied inquiry to determine the effectiveness of the GSLP programme across a number of outcomes detailed below (Fournier, 2005).

 We present a bespoke toolkit designed to aid in the evaluation of the GSLP program.
-For the purposes of the program evaluation, the resources presented here were co-developed by researchers and practitioners and implemented across the GSLP programs.
+For the purposes of the program evaluation, the resources presented here were co-developed by researchers and practitioners and implemented across the GSLP programs, which took place in Epping Forest, West Ham Park, and Hampstead Heath, in London, England.
 This evaluation aligns with calls for researchers and practitioners to work together on the development of evaluation resources for environmental educational programs (West, 2014).
 A series of single item measures that directly corresponded to the five dimensions of interest were developed.
 Participants were asked to respond on a 4-point Likert scale to indicate their level of agreement with the items.

 Green Spaces, Learning Places (GSLP) programs are learning experiences that have been developed on a set of guiding principles intended to bring about positive change in participants across a number of psychological and behavioural outcome measures.
 The guiding principles of GSLP were established based on the expertise and experience of the practitioners (third and fourth authors) and relevant research on environmental education programs.
-The aim was to enable reflective practice, quality learning, and to increase the level of active engagement of program participants (i.e., mainly children and young people aged from under 5 to 13-18 years; see Supplementary Material 1 for guiding principles).
-Five outcome measures were established by the that were used to evaluate the GSLP programs, and shaped the development of the evaluation resources.
+The aim of GSLP practitioners was to enable reflective practice, quality learning, and to increase the level of active engagement of program participants (i.e., mainly children and young people aged from under 5 to 13-18 years; see Supplementary Material 1 for guiding principles).
+Five outcome measures were established by the GSLP practitioners that were used to evaluate the GSLP programs, and shaped the development of the evaluation resources.
 The focus of this evaluation was to identify the impact of participating in a GSLP program on the following outcomes:

 (1) Understanding: Participants understand the value and importance of green space.